-A permanency goal of "another planned permanent living arrangement" will not be used for any child under the age of 16 and only after other more permanent goals have been actively pursued and appropriately ruled out.

-- We will advise youth, aged 14 and older, of educational, training, housing, and other transitional supports and make appropriate and timely referrals. - Older youth in out-of-home care will be encouraged and provided the opportunity to complete high school and will be provided opportunities to learn a trade or apply for college. - Youth turning 18 years old in out-of-home placement will be encouraged to remain in care to receive education and training services and other supports that will be provided to them through age 21.
-Eligible youth will be encouraged to apply for our Foster Care Scholars Program, which offers tuition assistance to youth in, or formerly in, out-of-home placement. - Children, aged 14 and older, will have written plans that include connections to a caring adult, services, and supports to help the youth live safely and function successfully as adults. - DCF will assist eligible, non-U.S. citizen youth without green cards to apply for and obtain green cards before they reach age 18. - Youth who leave the out-of-home care system at age 18 will be assisted in applying for Medicaid so that there is no lapse in health and mental health care coverage upon their exit from out-of-home care.
+- A goal of "Independent Living" will not be used for any child under the age of 16 and only after all permanency goals have been actively pursued and appropriately ruled out. - We will advise youth, age 12 and older of their rights while in out of home care including health, safety, communication, education, case planning, and court involvement. - We will advise youth, age 14 and older, of educational, employment/vocational training and resources, housing, and other transitional supports and make appropriate and timely referrals. - Older youth in out-of-home care will be encouraged and provided the opportunity to complete high school and will be provided opportunities to learn a trade or apply for college. - Youth turning 18 years old in out-of-home placement will be encouraged to remain in care to receive education and training services and other supports that will be provided to them until age 21.
+Eligible youth will be encouraged to apply for our Foster Care Scholars Program, which offers tuition assistance to youth in, or formerly in, out-of-home placement. - Youth, age 14 and older, will have written transitional plans that are youth driven and include, strengths, interests, and goals regarding connections to a caring adult, education, employment, housing and health.
+In addition services and supports are identified to help the youth live safely and function successfully as adults. - DCF will assist eligible, non-U.S. citizen youth without green cards to apply for and obtain green cards before they reach age 18. - Youth who are in out-of-home at age 18 up to 21 will be assisted in applying for or sustaining their Medicaid so that there is no lapse in health and mental health care coverage upon their exit from out-of-home care.